EU VAT Rules for Digital Businesses

 - If your annual turnover for digital products sold in the EU is below 10,000 EUR, you can charge the VAT rate of your home country.

-Example 1: An Italian customer buys an ebook with an ISBN priced at 10 EUR from a renowned marketplace operating in Ireland.
-Upon checkout, a chance to enter a VAT number is presented to the Italian customer, but because she is not a business owner, she does not enter one.
+Example 1: An Italian consumer buys an ebook with an ISBN priced at 10 EUR from a renowned marketplace operating in Ireland.
+Upon checkout, a chance to enter a VAT number is presented to the Italian consumer, but because she is not a business owner, she does not enter one.
 The standard VAT rate in Italy is 22%, but Italy has a reduced VAT rate of only 4% for ebooks which carry an ISBN.
 The final price is therefore going to be 10.40 EUR (including 4% VAT).

 Businesses not situated in the EU have it slightly easier in terms of determining what VAT rate to charge.